gagath/charlcd/README.md

 with the screen — instead of going from scratch and using ioctl over `/dev/i2c-*` like many other libraries do.

+# Known bugs

+The charlcd driver is currently not able to report screen size to userspace.
+This is mitigated in the library by having a look at the device-tree entries directly.

+# Going further

 For more information about this and a demo on *real hardware*, see [this blog article](https://blog.microjoe.org/2019/hd44780-lcd-i2c-screen-using-linux-mainline-charlcd-driver.html).

+# License

+Apache v2.